-Pool Assets Included Depreciation Rate (%) Α Buildings, structure and similar works of a permanent nature 5 В Computers, fixtures, office furniture and office equipment 25 С Automobiles, buses and minibuses 20 D Construction and earth-moving equipment and any depreciable asset not included in another class 15 E Intangible assets other than depreciable assets included in class D. During the estimated useful life of the asset
+Pool Assets Included Depreciation Rate (%) Α Buildings, structures and similar works of a permanent nature 5 В Computers, fixtures, office furniture and office equipment 25 С Automobiles, buses and minibuses 20 D Construction and earth-moving equipment and any depreciable asset not included in another class 15 E Intangible assets other than depreciable assets included in class D. During the estimated useful life of the asset available for the full year, if an asset is added to the pool for more than six months period during NFY.
+In other cases, depreciation is allowed at either two thirds or one third of the normal rate, if the addition is made for less than six or three months period, respectively.
+Amounts derived from the disposal of an asset or assets are reduced from the written down value of the relevant pool.

-Each depreciable asset at the time it is first owned or so used, are placed in a pool referred to as pools of depreciable assets.
+Each depreciable asset at the time it is first owned or so used, is placed in a pool referred to as pools of depreciable assets.
 Depreciation is calculated on the reducing balance method and is based on the pool of assets.

-The pool of assets concept suggests aggregation of all assets with the same depreciation rate into a common block for computation of depreciation.
+The pool of assets concept suggests the aggregation of all assets with the same depreciation rate into a common block for the computation of depreciation.
 Depreciation is computed at varying rates as prescribed.
-In the year of purchase depreciation is available for the full year, if an asset is added to the pool for more than six months period during NFY.
-In other cases, depreciation is allowed at either two thirds or one third of the normal rate, if the addition is made for less than six or three months period, respectively.
-Amounts derived from the disposal of an asset or assets are reduced from the written down value of the relevant pool.
+In the year of purchase, depreciation is